twofaktor/minibolt-report/README.md

-Displays a summary (warnings, errors, etc...) of your raspibolt's environment.
+Displays a summary (warnings, errors, etc...) of your MiniBolt/RaMiX's environment.

 # Contents